 Many individuals and families face a host of difficulties closely associated with problem drinking, and these problems quite often spill into the workplace.
 By encouraging and supporting treatment, employers can dramatically assist in reducing the negative impact of alcoholism in the workplace, while reducing their costs.

 If you work in one of these industries, don’t fret!
 It doesn’t mean you’re destined to become an alcoholic; you may just need to be more aware of your drinking habits.
-If you’re ever concerned that your drinking is becoming a problem, please give us a call 1-877-655-5116.
+If you’re ever concerned that your drinking is becoming a problem, please contact a treatment provider to discuss rehab-related options.